 - Spending time in nature.

 - Eating root vegetables; zucchini, sweet potato, carrots, onions, pumpkin.
 (Our diet is linked to our emotions; eating real foods can be up to 50% of the work needed to reduce stress.
 The above vegetables have a grounding effect on the system).

 - Cleaning and organising is grounding.

 Exercising and spending time in nature helps us to process thoughts and emotions.
 How good does your head-space feel after spending time in these activities?
 We don’t need addictive habits any more.

 All the people I help with smoking cigarettes, binge eating or alcohol problems, are looking for something.
 Many of these people are busy Mums, teachers, hard workers or carers, there is lots of giving to others and maybe not so much, giving to themselves.
 The unhealthy habits kick in when they get those few precious moments to themselves.
 Finally a time out to just pause and rest.

-I propose that at times of stress we’re not looking for a cigarette or something to binge on, we are looking for grounding.
-We are looking for a way to get out of our head and emotions.
+I propose that at times of stress we’re not looking for a cigarette or something to binge on, however we are looking for grounding.
+We are seeking for a way out of our head and emotions.
 In fact, if the stress is really high, shouldn’t we look after ourselves even more!
 At times like; divorce, moving house or relationship problems, this is the time to be as healthy as possible.